 Katherine Burdick, Esq.

-Kate Burdick is a Staff Attorney at Juvenile Law Center, where she focuses on advancing education rights and improving outcomes for youth in the child welfare and juvenile justice systems.
-Areas of expertise include school stability for youth in care, the unique special education issues that arise for court-involved youth, educational decisionmaking, ensuring high quality academics and career/technical training for youth in residential facilities, and credit transfer/educational reentry issues.
+Kate Burdick focuses on advancing education rights and improving outcomes for youth in the child welfare and juvenile justice systems.
+Areas of expertise include school stability for youth in care, the unique special education issues that arise for court-involved youth, educational decision-making, ensuring high quality academics and career/technical training for youth in residential facilities, and credit transfer/educational reentry issues.

 Between fellowships, she served as a law clerk to the Honorable Michael M. Baylson of the United States District Court for the Eastern District of Pennsylvania.